aleksejs1/obsidian-contact-sync-plugin/README.md

 - 🔄 Synchronize Google contacts into your Obsidian vault

+- 🔍 Audit contacts to find local notes that no longer exist in Google Contacts

 - 🗂 Configurable folder for storing contact notes

 - ✏️ Customizable note template (under the metadata block)